Freddie Freeman Player Props: Dodgers vs. Rangers

-Freddie Freeman -- batting .385 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Texas Rangers, with Dane Dunning on the hill, on July 22 at 4:05 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman (.400 batting average in his past 10 games), take on starter Martin Perez and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-In his last game, he racked up three RBI (going 2-for-4 with a double, a home run and two walks) against the Rangers.
+In his last game, he hit two homers in his most recent game (going 4-for-5) against the Rangers.

 Freddie Freeman Game Info & Props vs. the Rangers